This year I hiked around a volcano.

 At this time Mt.
 Rainier is dormant but lies waiting for its turn in the explosive shadows of another more popular sister mountain of recent times, Mt.
 St. Helens.

-Eerily scared, like many of us who call the Puget Sound and Cascade mountains our home, we also intrigued by the beauty and stature of our mountain, when it is out.
-Often phrases many of us use is “my mountain” or “the mountain is out”.
-Tacoma has a concrete wall that states, “Live like the Mountain is Out.”
+Eerily sacred, many of us who call the Puget Sound and Cascade mountains home are intrigued by the beauty and stature of our mountain when it is out.
+Phrases many of us use are “my mountain” or “the mountain is out”.
+The city of Tacoma near by even has a concrete wall that states, “Live like the Mountain is Out.”

 This year I turned 63 and decided it was now or never for me to spend more time in the backcountry and learn to live day and night in Rainier’s glacial arms and backcountry camps.
 Knowing I would be met with challenges along the way, and knowing I would want to give up more than a few times, in the end the training of the mental and physical demands didn’t prepare me enough.
 I learned I must depend on and trust my friends and people that would help me along the way in order to hike this classic cascade volcano.

 Candace and I started hiking together recently.
 We met on a group on Facebook titled, “The Wonderland Trail” group.
 Her husband urged her to start hiking with a group since she often hikes solo.
 I liked the idea of her not hiking alone plus I had the added benefit of adding a new friend to my hiking posse’.

 The most popular and currently used book is Tami Asars, “Hiking the Wonderland Trail”.
 Since Tami Asars book is currently so popular, we picked the more leisurely 13 day trek and settled on submitting our permits for both counter-clockwise and clockwise, mid August, beginning at Mowich, a less desirable starting point.